mavera12/EHR/Cost-Data.md

 Costs in Synthea represent a very simplified version of real-world costs.
-While real-world costs can vary wildly due to differences providers, cities, states, payers, as of May 2018 Synthea only models cost at a basic level, where prices for a service are consistent across all instances of that service.
+While real-world costs can vary wildly due to differences in providers, cities, states, and payers -- as of May 2018 -- Synthea only models cost at a basic level, where prices for a service are consistent across all instances of that service.
 Synthea stores all these prices in lookup tables as listed below.
-In the case where costs are not included in the lookup tables, there are default values configured in the `./src/main/resources/synthea.properties` file:
+In the case where costs are not included in the lookup tables, there are default values configured in the `src/main/resources/synthea.properties` file:

 ```properties
 # Default Costs, to be used for pricing something that we don't have a specific price for